top of page

 • Use orange globes and firelight at night (tells the body it’s sunset)

-• Avoid using screens with blue light at night (TVs,computers, Ipads) this light tells the body it is daylight and it doesn’t start secreting melatonin to prepare the body for sleep.
-F.lux is an app that changes the screen colour.
+• Avoid using screens with blue light at night (TVs, computers, Ipads) this light tells the body it is daylight and it doesn’t start secreting melatonin to prepare the body for sleep.
+F.lux is a free App that you can download on phones and computers which changes the screen colour during the evening.

 • Take a good quality magnesium supplement